twixson/tpdmethods/README.md

 The largest loss is Black Monday, October 19, 1987, which is the largest single-day U.S. stock market loss.
-The second largest loss, March 16, 2020, is the second Black Monday of the 2020 stock market crash due to COVID-29.
+The second largest loss, March 16, 2020, is the second Black Monday of the 2020 stock market crash due to COVID-19.

-Finally, we can look at scatterplots of the first principal components.
+Finally, we can look at scatter plots of the first principal components.

 ``` r
 scatter_df <- data.frame(pc1 = ts1,